t3-oss/create-t3-app/www/src/pages/en/usage/trpc.md

 1. We define the context that is passed to your tRPC procedures.
 Context is data that all of your tRPC procedures will have access to, and is a great place to put things like database connections, authentication information, etc. In create-t3-app we use two functions, to enable using a subset of the context when we do not have access to the request object.

-- `createContextInner`: This is where you define context which doesn't depend on the request, e.g. your database connection.
+- `createInnerTRPCContext`: This is where you define context which doesn't depend on the request, e.g. your database connection.
 You can use this function for [integration testing](#sample-integration-test) or [ssg-helpers](https://trpc.io/docs/v10/ssg-helpers) where you don't have a request object.

-- `createContext`: This is where you define context which depends on the request, e.g. the user's session.
-You request the session using the `opts.req` object, and then pass the session down to the `createContextInner` function to create the final context.
+- `createTRPCContext`: This is where you define context which depends on the request, e.g. the user's session.
+You request the session using the `opts.req` object, and then pass the session down to the `createInnerTRPCContext` function to create the final context.

 2. We initialize tRPC and define reusable [procedures](https://trpc.io/docs/v10/procedures) and [middlewares](https://trpc.io/docs/v10/middlewares).
 By convention, you shouldn't export the entire `t`-object but instead, create reusable procedures and middlewares and export those.